 Please use our bins and don’t drop litter on the floor, Truck Festival is situated on a working farm and we aim to protect the natural habitats, ponds, streams and hedges that line the event site.
-At Truck, zero waste goes to landfill and we have a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it.
+We have a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it.